 A tourism course will give you the specific industry knowledge needed for the job, but you'll also need to back this know-how up with certain personal skills.
 In order to be suited to all the tasks involved, you'll need:

 - Good verbal & written communication skills

 - An ability to sell packages on their merits

 - A confident and energetic manner

 - A good sense of humour (this is an important one!)

 You'll be working with large groups of people as they enjoy their holiday and travel around the local area.
 This means that it's also essential that you're able to solve problems.
 It's also best that you're able to work well under pressure.

 Realise Your Ideal Travel Role With Online Learning

-For those with 'the right stuff, the role of holiday rep is one of the most engaging and exciting jobs out there, and the good news is that training for work like this is easy, affordable and flexible, thanks to video-based, CPD-approved short course training like our Travel Tourism Certificate.
+For those with 'the right stuff, the role of holiday rep is one of the most engaging and exciting jobs out there, and the good news is that training for work like this is easy, affordable and flexible, thanks to video-based, CPD-approved short course training like our Travel, Tourism & Aviation Courses.

 Like all of our online courses at OCA, this is created in conjunction with industry experts and can be taken at a pace that suits your needs.
 To learn more about this or any of the training we offer covering more than 20 different industries, visit us today at www.onlinecoursesaustralia.edu.au.